neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

  *
  * Each StyledConnectFourSquare has an aria-label property that describes the cell's position in the board,
  * formatted as `Cell ${rowIndex},${colIndex} (Red|Yellow|Empty)`.
  *
+ * The background color of each StyledConnectFourSquare is determined by the value of the cell in the board, either
+ * 'red', 'yellow', or '' (an empty for an empty square).
+ *
  * The board is re-rendered whenever the board changes, and each cell is re-rendered whenever the value
  * of that cell changes.